-Every chapter includes a number of straightforward questions for review.
-These questions are designed to test students' knowledge of the basic concepts discussed in the chapter.
+Every chapter includes a number of relatively straightforward questions for review.
+These questions are designed to test the student's knowledge of the basic concepts discussed in the chapter.

-Ethics Questions
+Ethical Questions

 Because of the importance of ethical issues in paralegal training, we have also included one or more ethical questions at the end of each chapter.
-Each question presents a hypothetical situation, followed by one or two questions about what the paralegal should do to solve the dilemma.
+Each question presents a hypothetical situation, which is followed by one or two questions about what the paralegal should do to solve the dilemma.